(Added at v1.2)

 - Click Add Filter and change the filter name in the Filter Name text box.

-- Click Add a filter expression, select a query field, an expression, and provide a value in the text box.
+- Click Add a filter expression, select a query field, select an expression, and provide a value in the text box.

 - Optionally, check Ask for values.
-When this option is chosen, your input value is the default query value, and you have the choice of providing a new value to overwrite the default value at run time.
+When this option is checked, your input value is the default query value, and you have the choice of providing a new value to overwrite the default value at run time.

 - Repeat the steps above to add other filters.